Deployment

 workflow run in release.yml is configured to exclude examples as well as tests.
 Next to mne-cpp/lib

-the MNE-CPP libraries are also copied to the mne-cpp/bin
+the MNE-CPP libraries are also copied to the mne-cpp/out/Release

 folder.
 This is performed in the libraries’ .pro files.